 SJD.
 People have objected that cosmotheology and the religious naturalist view in general are not really theology.
 But if theology is defined broadly as that which gives meaning and value to life in a cosmic context, then in my view even a naturalistic cosmotheology is indeed a theology, although one without the standard God.
 Some philosophers argue the cosmos itself may indeed be a source of value (Lupisella, 2020).
 On the other hand, if people want to call my thoughts a cosmophilosophy, I have no objection.
 We each search for the meaning of life in our own way.

-TP.
-It appears that Steve and I are at odds.
+Even so, it may appear that Steve and I are at odds.
 On the one hand, I have held that our new awareness of the immensity of our magnificent cosmos and even contact with extraterrestrial neighbors would not significantly change the Christian worldview.
 Nor the Jewish and Islamic worldviews either.
 Steve, in contrast, contends that I have underestimated the impact of cosmic consciousness on our inherited religious worldview.
 Cosmic consciousness, Steve says, will constitute a new revelation which will revolutionize our religious self-understanding.
 Are these two positions irreconcilable?
 Could they link arms?

 Despite this difference, Steve rightly warns us of a potential conflict on the horizon.
 An encroaching cosmic consciousness replete with the address of new space neighbors just may precipitate religious resistance.
 Some traditionalists may dig in their heels and resist the new more comprehensive worldview.